antoniofull/thexpatmagazine.com/src/pages/blog/2019-02-05-life-in-italy.md

 </p>

 <p>
-  <span>I had made numerous friends on my previous visits to Italy and had arranged to stay at my friend&#8217;s house for around 100 euro ($140) a month.
+  <span>I had made numerous friends on my previous visits to Italy and had arranged to stay at my friend's house for around 100 euro ($140) a month.
 I was situated in a small coastal village by the name of Saludecio, which can be found in the province of Rimini on the north-eastern side of the boot.
 </p>

 <p>